 You may get the most nutrition if you eat your vegetables in their raw form.
 With some, steaming or sauteeing can bring out more of their nutrients and make them easier for our bodies to absorb.

-The Truth about Dressing
+The Truth about Adding Dressing to Your Salad

 You can try making your own dressing at home to have better control over what goes into it.
 One of my favorite homemade dressings is a blend of cottage cheese with garlic powder, onion powder, and jalapenos.
 This makes up a deliciously spicy high-protein dressing!